Jerry Rosiek

 Biography

-Jerry Rosiek is a former high school physics teacher, a father of a daughter in middle school, and a Professor of Education at the University of Oregon.
-He also holds courtesy appointments in the Department of Philosophy and the Department of Ethnic Studies.
+Jerry Rosiek is a former high school physics teacher, a father of a daughter headed to College, and a Professor of Education at the University of Oregon.
+He also holds courtesy appointments in the Department of Philosophy and the Department of Indigenous, Race, & Ethnic Studies.
 He teaches courses on teacher education, curriculum theory, institutionalized racism in schools, the philosophy of social science, and qualitative research methodology.
 In his spare time Jerry plays racquetball, is a pitmaster on an award winning competition BBQ team, and spends time with his family hiking, kayaking, and getting creative in the kitchen.

 Jerry is currently working on a book entitled Posthumanist Empiricism: Agency, Ethics, and Politics in Social Inquiry (Routledge), with co-author Scott Pratt.
 He is also working on an article entitled “Is racism an posthuman agent: lessons taken from a ten-year study of school segregation.”
 In the past Jerry has served as Department Head and as PI and director of the Sapsik’ʷałá (teacher) Education Program, a grant funded program that supports Indigenous students seeking a Masters degree and teaching license at the University of Oregon.
 He is currently a United Academics Union Steward for College of Education, because he believes solidarity is a better tool for improving our lives than compulsive competition.